slackapi/node-slack-sdk/docs/_packages/web_api.md

 ### Rate limits

-When your app calls API methods too fast, Slack will politely ask (by returning an error) the app to slow down, and also let it know how many seconds later it should try again.
+When your app calls API methods too frequently, Slack will politely ask (by returning an error) the app to slow down, and also let your app know how many seconds later it should try again.
 This is called **rate limiting** and the `WebClient` handles it for your app with grace.
-The client will listen for these rate limiting errors, wait the appropriate amount of time, and then retry the request.
+The client will understand these rate limiting errors, wait the appropriate amount of time, and then retry the request without any changes in your code.
 The `Promise` returned only resolves when Slack has given your app a real response.

-It's a good idea to know when you're bumping up against these limits, so that you might be able to change the behavior of your app to hit them less often.
+It's a good idea to know when you're bumping up against [these limits](https://api.slack.com/docs/rate-limits), so that you might be able to change the behavior of your app to hit them less often.
 Your users would surely appreciate getting things done without the delay.
-Each time a rate limit related retry occurs, the `WebClient` instance emits an event: `WebClientEvent.RATE_LIMITED`.
+Each time a rate limit related error occurs, the `WebClient` instance emits an event:
+`WebClientEvent.RATE_LIMITED`.
 We recommend that you use the event to inform users when something might take longer than expected, or just log it for later.

 ```javascript
 const { WebClient, WebClientEvent } = require('@slack/web-api');